- Your Baby’s Growth During the 37th Week of Pregnancy

 Inducing Labour At 37 Weeks

 If you wish to induce labour, you can try out the below techniques to get things going.
-Please consult your doctor before trying out the below methods as they can recommend the most appropriate technique based on your condition.
+However, please consult your doctor before trying out the below methods as they can recommend the most appropriate technique based on your condition.

 This is a time-tested way of inducing labour as stimulating the nipples releases oxytocin which helps in inducing labour.
 This is a powerful method to bring about contractions as they are likely to be stronger and longer in nature.